 a) Bricks – A landscape retaining wall made of bricks is a relatively an expensive wall.
 However, wall is essentially made of concrete blocks and the bricks are mortared to it.
 It can be a great seat wall or it can have a bluestone cap.

 b) Decorative Concrete Blocks – this is maybe the less expensive choice for a landscape retaining wall.
-You can build your wall in a unique colour or you can use different coloured concrete blocks.
+You can build your wall in a unique color or you can use different colored concrete blocks.

 c) Dry Laid Stones – This is the most traditional retaining wall.
 There is a wide range of natural stones.
 The trick is to place the landscape boulders at the ends of the walls or to mix them with smaller stones.